Snake shot: Snake shot shells

 Both Winchester and Federal make star-crimped .22 Long Rifle snake shot loaded with No. 12 shot.
 These cartridges resemble traditional crimped blank cartridges.

-CCI is by far the largest single manufacturer of snake shot ammunition, making cartridges in .22 Long Rifle, .22 Magnum, 9×19mm Luger, .38 Special, .40 Smith & Wesson, .44 Special, .45 ACP, and .45 Colt.
-CCI rimfire ammunition and nearly all of its centerfire snake-shot cartridges use a hollow plastic capsule which holds the shot, and is often shaped like a bullet to aid in feeding.
-The plastic capsule shatters during firing, and allows the shot to disperse after it exits the muzzle.
+CCI's rimfire and a few of the centerfire snake-shot cartridges use a hollow plastic capsule which holds the shot, and is often shaped like a bullet to aid in feeding.The plastic capsule shatters during firing, and allows the shot to disperse after it exits the muzzle of the barrel.

 Garden guns

 "Garden guns" are smooth-bore guns specifically made to fire .22 caliber snake shot or 9mm Flobert shot-shells, and are commonly used by gardeners and farmers for pest control.
 They are short range weapons that can do little harm at distances greater than 15 to 20 m, and are quiet when fired with snake shot, compared to standard ammunition.
-The guns are especially effective inside barns and sheds, because the snake shot will not injure livestock with a ricochet, or shoot holes in the roof or walls.
-They are also used for pest control at airports, warehouses, stockyards and the like.
+The guns are especially effective inside barns and sheds, because the snake shot will not injure livestock with a ricochet, or shoot holes into the roof or walls of a structure.
+They are also used for pest control at airports, warehouses, stockyards, and similar locations.